ksw2000/exec-in-cmd/README(Mac).md

 ## Hacking
 First, the package gets the file's extension, and choose what action should we do in `exec.coffee`.

-If this file needs to be compiled, it will be processed by `openLinux`, a program that can detect the kind of file and choose the proper commands to work.
+If this file needs to be compiled, it will be processed by `./openDarwin`, a program that can detect the kind of file and choose the proper commands to work.

 If this file does not need to be compiled, but it needs to be run in terminal, then `exec.coffee` will send proper commands to `openLinux` because if you run these files through `exec.coffee` directly, they will exit (instead of pause) immediately.